mfuadfakhruzzaki/mfuadfakhruzzaki/README.md

 # 💫 About Me:
-I am a fifth-semester Computer Engineering student at Diponegoro University.
+I am a sixth-semester Computer Engineering student at Diponegoro University.

 ## 🌐 Socials: